Linked Context Tokens (LCT)

 - Any data broker profile

-What are TPM, Secure Enclave, and FIDO2?
+What are TPM, Secure Enclave, and FIDO2?tap to expand — cryptography terms defined

 These are tamper-resistant security chips already built into devices you probably own: